 The input exists.
 Users fill out surveys.
 They post on Slack.
 They tell CS.
 They submit feature requests nobody reads again.
 But the signal never makes it to the decision.
 Not because the tools failed.
 Because the system around them did.

-What are Product Feedback Tools?
+What Are Product Feedback Tools?

-The four main types:
+The six main types:

-- In-product feedback and microsurvey tools: contextual prompts triggered by user behavior inside the app or website
+- In-product feedback and microsurvey tools: contextual prompts triggered by user behavior inside the app

 - Feature request and roadmap tools: structured collection, voting, and prioritization of product ideas